swajid/review_and_read_ahead/README.md

 * Ice cream that's made out of avocados is just a frozen salad (lol)

 * You're on the right path, just keep applying and moving forward

+* Sana, I am a way more sensitive person than you

+* I now pronounce you 4 minutes older

 - my dad
 ```